Australian Criminal Intelligence Commission

 Do I Have To Attend?

-What Will Happen at the hearing?
+What Will Happen at the Hearing?

-When appearing at a hearing a person can seek to object to giving evidence on the basis of self-incrimination.
-This does not prevent them from having to answer the questions nor does it make them immune to prosecution by a law enforcement agency.
-It simply prevents the evidence given at the hearing from being used against them in a criminal or civil hearing.
+This does not prevent the person from having to answer the questions nor does it prevent any criminal prosecution for the underlying conduct.
+It does however prevent the evidence given at the hearing from being used against them in a criminal prosecution.

 Do I Need A Lawyer?